Books4Languages/PressBooks-TinyMCE-Formats/README.txt

 = About =

-With TinyMCE-Dimension you can split the information of one page in the 3 dimensions of language: form, use and content.
+With TinyMCE-Formats you can split the information of one page in the 3 dimensions of language: form, use and content.

 We want to make the language courses more user-friendly.
 This is the first step.